dbashford/mimosa/README.md

 ## Meta-Language Compilation

- Mimosa will compile your meta-languages for you and toss them in your public directory.
+ Mimosa will compile your meta-languages for you and place the output in your public directory.

  You can change your meta-languages in the config.
 The [default config file](https://github.com/dbashford/mimosa/blob/master/lib/skeleton/mimosa-config.coffee) contains a list of other options for each `compileWith`.